Rohith1805/GREENLOT/README.md

 **GREENLOT** is a full-stack smart agriculture system designed to empower farmers with intelligent field monitoring, real-time decision-making, and multilingual accessibility.
 By combining IoT sensors, Firebase integration, and a beautifully crafted web interface, GREENLOT makes modern farming more accessible, efficient, and automated.

+> _To deploy this project locally or on a server:_https://greenlot.onrender.com/index.html
 ---

 ## 🔍 Project Overview